flexera-public/policy_templates/cost/flexera/msp/master_org_cost_policy/README.md

 - Amortized Blended - One-time and upfront costs are spread evenly over the term of the item purchased.
 (AWS Only) Saving from reserved instances are shared equally by all matching instances in all accounts.

 ## Input Parameters

-This policy has the following input parameters required when launching the policy.

 - *Email list* - Email addresses of the recipients you wish to notify
 - *Excluded Organizations* - Names of organizations to exclude